offsec64/freakbotAI/README.md

 - DB_PASSWORD - Password to access database
 - DB_HOST - IP Address of database server
 - PATH_TO_WEBSITE - Path to web files to be served by Flask/nginx

+## Recommended Server Topology:

+This project can be run off 1 physical server, though it is not recommended.
+Recommended setup is with 2 seperate servers, both existing inside of a DMZ VLAN for security reasons.

+Server 1:
+- Ollama server running on port 11435 proxied to port 80 with nginx

+Server 2:
+- MySQL server (can be hosted on a third server if you wish)
+- Web server to host the bot and webpage.
+Traffic should br proxied through something like Cloudflare Tunnels

 ## Files:
 - **dblog.py** - Database logging tool.
 Retreives data from Steam and adds it to a mySQL database.
 Use cron in the prod enviroment to run every hour.